condur/evolution/README.md

 <b>A Clojure example of Multi-Objective Genetic Algorithm</b>

+<a href="http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.112.5073"> Using SPEA2: Improving the Strength Pareto Evolutionary Algorithm (2001)</a>

 To run the application use Leiningen, get dependencies and call "lein run".

 The input data is randomly generated.